 The Guidance Note on the delivery of cash transfers complements our policy position and existing guidance on the use of cash transfers and is intended to provide clarity to our partners on the selection criteria applied when selecting partners to deliver cash transfers.

-This guidance applies principally in cases where the European Commission humanitarian aid is providing large-scale funding to deliver cash transfers in a given country or for a given crisis and where cash transfers make up a significant part of the overall response.
-The Guidance Note as issued in January 2017 is already being applied progressively to our large-scale cash operations.
-However, in the light of first experiences, the Guidance is undergoing some clarifications and revisions.
-Pending these revisions, the Guidance as adopted in January applies and will continue to apply until it is updated.
+This guidance applies principally in cases where European Commission humanitarian aid provides large-scale funding to deliver cash transfers in a given country or for a given crisis, and where cash transfers make up a significant part of the overall response.
+The Guidance Note was first issued in January 2017 and updated in November 2017 after consultations with partners and stakeholders.
+The Guidance, as revised, applies as of the 2018 funding cycle.

 The Guidance gives us the "rules of the game" when delivering cash at scale.